niuware/mui-rte/README.md

 <img src="https://raw.githubusercontent.com/niuware/niuware.github.io/master/public/assets/mui-rte/async-upload-demo.gif" width="600" />

 It is possible to insert custom blocks based on asynchronous behavior using the `insertAtomicBlockAsync` API.
 The above example shows an [example](https://github.com/niuware/mui-rte/blob/master/examples/async-image-upload/index.tsx) on how to upload an image and use the `MUIRichTextEditor` default image control for further edition.
+You can use this behavior to upload a file when dropping it inside the editor and render it as an image entity after upload.

 Check this [other sample](https://github.com/niuware/mui-rte/blob/master/examples/async-atomic-custom-block/index.tsx) that shows how to add a `@material-ui/core` Card with asynchronous downloaded content.